 Location will be updated on LOCUS when available.
+Please be sure to attend the final exam location assigned to your section of CHEM 101.

 You will have exactly 2 hours to complete the exam.
 Additional time will not be granted, even if you start late.
 There will be no make-up final exams given under any circumstance, and the exam will not be given early, either.